karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

   .done();
 ```
 Of course, the standard Java arrays gives a better view on where is located a given row, by embedding it
 through a series of brackets.
-The actual proposal is focusing on simplicity and performance more that readability
+The actual proposal is focusing on simplicity and performance more that readability.
-but please, feel free to suggest any better solution.
+*Please, feel free to suggest any better solution.*

 Note also that an advantage of using `NdArray` is that the type and the shape of the tensor is explicit and can be easily
 retrieved by calling `t.dataType()` and `t.shape()` respectively, while with standard Java arrays those need
-to be inferred and discovered from the TF Java client using costly reflections and navigating through the array.
+to be inferred and discovered by the TF Java client using costly reflections and navigating through the array.

 ### Custom Tensor Types

 It has been reported that in some cases, supporting compile-time type safety can become a nightmare when
-testing a network using different datatypes.
+testing a network using different data types.
 Actually, this can require a lot of search & replace on each
 experiment (e.g. `FLOAT` vs `DOUBLE`).

 The actual proposal could be extended to support registration of custom tensor types, so that a user can define